tolbooth/glad/README.md

 glad is a small, single header arena allocator backed by `mmap` for use on UNIX systems.

 ## Usage
-To use glad in your project, clone the repository and include the header `glad.h` in your code.
-Compile your project with any C99-compliant compiler.
-Its main usecase is in handling data with tightly coupled lifetimes, that may be inconvenient to handle with `malloc`/`free`.
-Throw a tree on the arena, and throw it all away when you're done!
+To use glad in your project, just include the header `glad.h` in your code.
+The helper macros make use of `alignof`, so they rely on C2X or compiler extensions -- if you don't care to use them, any C99-compliant compiler will work!

+The main usecase of glad is in handling data with tightly coupled lifetimes whose size is not known at runtime.
+Trees, Linked Lists, Hash Maps, etc. may be inconvenient to handle with `malloc`/`free`: throw them on the arena, and throw it all away when you're done!

 `glad_new` and `glad_push` are simple variadic macros to help make basic usage a little less cluttered.
 You can manually specify alignment via direct calls to `arena_alloc` and `arena_push`.